sandre58/MyWpf/CONTRIBUTING.md

 ---

-Thank you for helping make MyClub great!
+Thank you for helping make My .NET great!